-- Written submission by the parties of their claim, defence, rebuttal and rejoinder and evidence.
+- The parties submit a written submission of their claim, defence, rebuttal and rejoinder, and evidence.

-- A preliminary hearing date is set, where issues such as case conditions (e.g., existence of the judiciary power of the court, disputes on capacity to file and pursue a lawsuit and allocation of a security if necessary) and preliminary objections (jurisdiction, division between the civil and commercial courts, existence of an arbitration agreement) are to be resolved.
-The judge shall carry out the required procedure to collect the parties' evidences.
-At the preliminary hearing, the judge will also encourage the parties to settle or resort to the mediation.
-In this stage, the parties can amend their evidence and assertions only if the counterparty gives his or her consent.
+- A preliminary hearing date is set, where issues such as case conditions (e.g., existence of the judiciary power of the court, disputes on capacity to file and pursue a lawsuit, and allocation of a security if necessary) and preliminary objections (jurisdiction, division between the civil and commercial courts, existence of an arbitration agreement) are to be resolved.
+The judge shall carry out the required procedure to collect the parties' evidence.
+At the preliminary hearing, the judge will also encourage the parties to settle or resort to mediation.
+In this stage, the parties can amend their evidence and assertions only if the counterparty gives its consent.

-- Turkish courts almost always revert to court-appointed expert examinations even in legal matters.
-Hearings are being held on the disputed elements of the case, where the court could hear witnesses and obtain expert reports.
+- The courts almost always revert to court-appointed expert examinations even in legal matters.
+Hearings are held on the disputed elements of the case, where the court can hear witnesses and obtain expert reports.

 This would also enable the Supreme Court to evaluate the merited issues of a dispute and prepare more diligent reasoning for their awards, which may hopefully develop case law where law or practice are ambiguous.
-This is particularly important for insurance law, because the Supreme Court has not been satisfactory until now in providing guiding principles for complex insurance disputes that often require a considerable effort to interpret the facts and contracts in order to solve a wide range of issues (i.e., deductibles, exclusions, subrogation, etc.).
+This is particularly important for insurance law, because the Supreme Court has not, thus far, provided guiding principles for complex insurance disputes that often require a considerable effort to interpret the facts and contracts in order to solve a wide range of issues (e.g., deductibles, exclusions, subrogation).

 Under Turkish civil law, the adversarial system prevails.

 The burden of proof of the existence of the contractual relationship, the occurrence and amount of the loss lies with the insured.
-The insurer must prove the lack of cover and application of exemptions.
+The insurer, on the other hand, must prove the lack of cover and application of exemptions.
 Every transaction exceeding 2,500 lira must be proven by a deed.
 Witness evidence would only constitute supportive evidence.

 Turkish courts frequently refer disputes to a court-appointed panel of experts, even in legal matters.
-As a novelty, the parties are granted the opportunity to submit expert views subject to the questions of the judge and the parties (without any common law-style cross-examination procedure)17 as supportive evidence without any need to obtain a judge order in this regard.
+As a novelty, the parties are granted the opportunity to submit expert views subject to the questions of the judge and the parties (without any common-law-style cross-examination procedure)18 as supportive evidence without the need to obtain a judge's order in this regard.
 Neither expert reports ordered by the court nor expert views submitted by the parties are binding for the judgment.

 Claimants who are of foreign citizenship may also be obliged to submit a warranty to the court, the amount of which shall be determined by the court, subject to exemptions provided by bilateral and multilateral agreements (such as the Hague Convention on Civil Procedure).

-Pursuant to Law No. 6570 dated 29 November 2014 authorising its establishment, the Istanbul Arbitration Centre19 was established and parties currently have the opportunity to refer disputes either to the Centre or to the Insurance Arbitration Commission, whose functioning is explained in detail below, At present, the Istanbul Arbitration Centre seems to present an efficient alternative to court litigation, as the costs are low and the pace of proceedings is high.
+Pursuant to Law No. 6570 dated 29 November 2014, the Istanbul Arbitration Centre20 was established and parties have the opportunity to refer disputes, in addition to ad hoc arbitrations and conventional arbitration institutions, to the Centre or to the Insurance Arbitration Commission, whose functions are explained below.
+The Centre presents an efficient alternative to court litigation, as the costs are low and the length of proceedings is short.

-Parties can refer to arbitration for the resolution of insurance disputes by inserting an arbitration clause into the insurance and reinsurance agreement or concluding a separate arbitration agreement between each other.
-Provisions of Civil Procedure Law will be leading the parties to arbitrate in Turkey in a local dispute whereas the International Arbitration Act20 will be applicable if there is a foreign element in the dispute, particularly in disputes between local insurers and foreign reinsurers where the place of arbitration is Turkey.
+Parties can refer to arbitration for the resolution of insurance disputes by inserting an arbitration clause into the insurance and reinsurance agreement or concluding a separate arbitration agreement between themselves.
+As mentioned in subsection i, provisions of the Civil Procedure Code apply to parties in arbitration in local disputes, whereas the International Arbitration Act21 applies if there is a foreign element in the dispute, particularly in disputes between local insurers and foreign reinsurers where the place of arbitration is Turkey.